-Climatic condition of last five years
+Climatic condition of last five year as per

-RAINFALL
+RAINFALL:

 The south-west monsoon usually arrives over the project area by about the middle of June and withdraws by the end of September.
-The average rainfall of the project area is 1220 mm.
-About 87 percent of the annual rainfall is recorded during the period June to September, July being the rainiest.
+The average rainfall of the project area is 1393 mm.
+About 85 percent of the annual rainfall is recorded during the period July to September, July being the rainiest.
 The monsoon in the district generally advances from the south-west to the north-east.
 There is no large variation in the rainfall from year to year.
 In the 50 years period from 1901 to 1950 the heaviest annual rainfall which was 130 per cent of the normal was recorded in 1936, while the lowest annual rainfall was in 1907 when it amounted to 54 percent of the normal.
 In the same 50 year period, there were 14 years when the annual rainfall was less than 80 per cent of the normal.
 Two consecutive years of rainfall less than 80 percent of the normal occurred twice and three and four consecutive years of such low rainfall occurred only once each.
 On an average there are 55 rainy days (i.e. days with rain 2.5 mm. or more) in a year, the variation in different parts of the district is not much.

-TEMPERATURE
+TEMPERATURE:

-The district has meteorological observatories at Gorakhpur.
-The data of Gorakhpur observatory may be taken as representative of the meteorological conditions in the district.
+The district has two meteorological observatories at Gorakhpur and Nautanwa.
+The data of Gorakhpur observatory may be taken as representative of the meteorological conditions in the district, except that the northern region of the district have a comparatively milder summer as indicated by the records at Nautanwa.
 From mid November there is a rapid fall in temperature.
 January is the coldest month with the mean daily maximum temperature at 22.8° C and the mean daily minimum temperature at 9.3° C. In association with cold waves in the wake of the western disturbances passing eastwards in the winter season, temperature tends to go down to a degree or two above the freezing point.
 Day temperature begins to rise rapidly after February.
-May is the hottest with mean daily maximum temperature at 38.4 C and the mean daily minimum at 25.1° C. With the advent of the monsoon by about the middle of June there is appreciable drop in the day temperature, however, the nights continue to be warm.
+May is the hottest with mean daily maximum temperature at 42.6 C and the mean daily minimum at 25.1° C. With the advent of the monsoon by about the middle of June there is appreciable drop in the day temperature, however, the nights continue to be warm.
 In September there is a slight increase again in the day temperature but the night temperature decreases after September.
 With the withdrawal of monsoon by the beginning of October it decreases progressively.

-HUMIDITY
+HUMIDITY:

-During the monsoon and the post monsoon seasons the relative humidity are high ranging between 70 and 85 per cent.
+During the monsoon and the post monsoon seasons the relative humidity are high ranging between 89 and 96 per cent.
 In the winter months humidity decreases and in summer the air is comparatively drier.